Miss Marin County Scholarship Organization

 Contestants perform a 90 second routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.
 Other talents that can be performed solo on a stage are also possible.
 Phone or e-mail us if you have a question about your talent presentation.
 Scoring is based on contestant’s skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.

-Lifestyle and Fitness in Activewear (10% of total score)
+Lifestyle and Wellness in Activewear

 Each contestant briefly appears on stage in activewear of her choice.
 Attire varies based on local competitions.
 State contestants will be provided with specific wardrobe expectations – usually a running top and shorts or capri leggings.
 The contestant will be judged on her depiction of a healthy lifestyle, energy and confidence.